TCL C7L Review

 • Very high brightness

-• Good blacks and contrast (VA panel + mini-LED)
+• Good black levels and contrast (VA panel + mini-LED)

 • Full support for HDR formats including Dolby Vision and HDR10+

-• Top parameters for gamers (HDMI 2.1, low input lag)
+• Top specs for gamers (HDMI 2.1, low input lag)

-• Google TV operating system (lots of apps, Gemini voice assistant)
+• Google TV operating system (many apps, Gemini voice assistant)

 Disadvantages